Requesting compensation from the municipality

 Compensation for damage to yourself or your belongings

-For example, you tripped over a paving stone lying wrong.
+For example, you tripped over a misaligned paving stone.
 Or you had a car accident due to a slippery road surface.
-As a result, you have repair costs or medical expenses, for example.
+As a result, you incurred repair costs or medical expenses.

 Requirements

-• You have followed the warnings or other measures taken by the municipality.
+• You have complied with the warnings or other measures issued by the municipality.

-• The municipality did not take measures to prevent your damage, even though the municipality had plenty of time to do so.
+• The municipality did not take any measures to prevent your damage, even though it had sufficient time to do so.

-• You apply for compensation within 5 years after you noticed the damage.
-And within 20 years after the damage occurred.
+• You must claim compensation within 5 years of noticing the damage.
+And within 20 years of the damage occurring.

 Term